cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 ### Enforce

 * When a monthly candle is 2-2 Reversal you don't have to take it right away.
-* The 2-2 Reversal is enforced all Month.
+* The 2-2 Reversal is enforced all Month so any time you have additional signals to the downside we are going to be looking for that.
 * Look for reversals on any lower timeframe (Weekly, Daily, 60s, 30s and 15s) into full timeframe cotninuity to get in

 ### Exhaustion Risk